AprilShade/MKWorld_TimeTrials/Courses/Dry_Bones_Burnout/strategies.md

 2. Wall Ride and drive off of it without jumping.
 3. Spam left air tricks to realign.

-Advantage: Saves a shroom to use elsewhere.
+Upsides: Saves a shroom to use elsewhere.

 Issues: Not grinding on the green rail is tricky, and getting an actually faster attempt is quite difficult.